microsoft/onnxruntime/docs/execution-providers/TensorRT-ExecutionProvider.md

     model = helper.make_model(graph)
     onnx.save(model, model_name)
 ```
+Note: If users want to use TRT plugins that are not in the TRT plugin library in official release, please see the ORT TRT provider option `trt_extra_plugin_lib_paths` for more details.

 ### Python
 To use TensorRT execution provider, you must explicitly register TensorRT execution provider when instantiating the `InferenceSession`.